Homepage > Blank IRS 1098-T Template

 Fact Name Description

-Tax Benefits The information on the 1098-T can help students claim education-related tax benefits, such as the American Opportunity Credit or Lifetime Learning Credit.
+Tax Benefits The information on the 1098-T can help students and their families qualify for tax credits like the American Opportunity Credit or the Lifetime Learning Credit.

 Steps to Filling Out IRS 1098-T